tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-randomly-generated-lesson-title.md

     print('FAIL')
 {% endhighlight %}

-The `not` operator has its uses, but is awkward to apply in the working example.
-Instead, here is a one line example of what it does:
+The `not` operator has its uses but is awkward to apply in the working example.
+Instead, here is a one-line example of it in action:

 `print( not(False) )   # displays: True`